 “There is a big hole for a cohesive California history curriculum, so I am delighted to share with you more about this holistic approach with a strong literature component.”Read more of this review at The Contemporary Homeschooler Blog

 This spiral bound format is great for home educators and teachers; the book stays open when you need it to.
-Visit Lulu to purchase this preferred format.
+Visit our Bookstore to purchase this preferred format.

 Are you an Amazon Prime customer?
 This sturdy paperback copy will reach you quickly.
 Visit this link to visit Amazon.